mayurbhambhani/book-notes/Managing Humans.md

 - Outwards: Pradhan.
 Worry about how company is percieved publically, customers, finances.
 They tell other people about what great work is being done.
 While holistics run the company, these guys are accountable.
 - Not understanding what you are might result in micro management.
 - While hiring inwards its good to hire inwards on a trajectory to become holistics.

+### Chapter 38: Free Electrons

+- People who can be brought in to provide dev help to any project.
+- Highly intelligent and efficient developers who can act as saviors.
+- These are rockstars.
+- How to take care of them?
+  - Keep them engaged: Give them research-oriented tasks.
+If they spend too long in development they will get bored.
+  - See that they are not writing the whole DB layer to fix a mess only to realize later that we don't have the testing capacity to test the new layer.
+  - Sometimes they won't engage and they won't explain why.
+Think you telling them to fix something which is urgent and them saying yes to it and not doing anything until two weeks later the problem vanishes on its own.
+  - Don't give them extra special attention in front of the team.
+You don't say in front of the team that so and so is a free electron.
+They already know.

+### Chapter 39: Rules for the Reorg.

+- Reorg is when teams or products are shifted around to align with the new company strategy.
+It can be because the market is changing, the vision is changing or they brought a fancy new CEO who saw things differently.
+- Figure out your role in the reorg.
+You can use it as an opportunity to facilitate team changes which without the already happening reorg would have sounded absurd.
+Or you can decide to sit back and watch the fun.
+- Start listening carefully.
+Rumors will be spread.
+Kill the grapevine and don't believe everything you hear.
+- Reorgs take forever.
+It is not over until the org char has been presented to the entire company.
+- Have patience.
+Things will take time to settle down.
+And shifted teams and their head will take time to get used to the change.

+### Chatper 40: An Unexpected Connection

+- Useless chapter.
+Just describes why and how nerds are funny.
+- They are funny because they create real-time humor by connecting things.
+- Hence they have a huge knowledge appetite.
+So they can connect things.

+### Chapter 41: Avoiding the Fez

+- Fez represents an engineer who doesn't want to grow.
+- He has stuck around by creating dependency for too long and sooner or later people will remove the dependency by taking initiative.
+If he is maintaining a bad code base that only he understands.
+It would be rewritten.
+- Don't be a Fez.
+Don't be in the state where you are given projects which nobody cares for.
+Don't be the fat that is trimmed when times become testing for the org.
+- Convince the Fez to put his faith in growth rather than the comfort of the known.
+- Annual review is important.
+Every month write about what the team did and how the people performed.
+By the end of the year, you will have enough career guidance advice for your team.
+- Annual review is a discussion, not a speech
+- Every employee is in a 2X2 matrix.
+One axis is Skill and the other is Interest.
+  - High Skill, High Interest
+    - They will eventually leave this state but this is the desirable state.
+  - High Skill, Low Interest
+    - They are bored.
+Keep them engaged.
+Needs change in responsibility and scenery.
+  - Low Skill, High Interest
+    - Send them on training, Help them. mentor them
+  - Low Skill, Low Interest
+    - Improving skill improves interest and vice versa.

+### Chapter 42: A Glimpse And A Hook

+- Return to the chapter when writing resumes
+- Recruiters look for keywords
+- Hiring Managers look for what you worked on during the first pass.
+- They will glance where you studied in the second pass.
+To avoid bias.
+- The resume should withhold an information test.
+- It should be very easy to read at a glance.
+Don't give any minute detail
+- It should stand out without being very bold.
+-

+### Chapter 43: Nailing the Phone Screen

+- Prepare your questions
+- As a Hiring Manager,  see if communication is not a problem and the questions the candidate asked are well prepared.
+- As an HM, start with some interesting detail you found in the resume.
+Infy Mysore, Some college project. etc, City, School college, etc.
+- As an interviewee: If you are in the ballpark of required skills it's good enough, don't even worry about good to have skills.
+- Google the guy who is going to interview you
+- Google the company and product.
+- Do at least 1-hour research and prepare the questions you want to ask.
+- As an HM:
+  - Look for long awkward pauses
+  - Adversarial interactions
+  - How did it feel.

+### Chapter 44: Your Resignation Checklist

+- Don't over-commit in the notice period because of the guilt
+- Personally inform people you respect and like that you are leaving.
+- Update the list of the people you will call back when you start up your own thing.
+- Don't write angry-hate-revenge mails.
+Don't burn the bridges.
+Be nice.
+- Do right by those who work for you.
+Send them a separate email that has their strengths and working areas.
+- Don't volunteer to do work after you leave.
+If we do charge a lot of money.
+- Don't give too much notice.
+Just the bare minimum.
+Give them the chance to move on.